Establish more community mortuaries to ease congestion in hospitals – AHSAG

 In a statement of solidarity, AHSAG pledged support for MoFFA’s efforts to streamline and regulate the activities of mortuary and funeral home operators.
 The association emphasized the importance of collaborative action to address congestion issues and enhance the overall functioning of mortuary services in Ghana.

-AHSAG expressed commitment to providing effective leadership and supporting government efforts in addressing challenges to achieve Universal Health Coverage by 2030.
+AHSAG expressed commitment to providing effective leadership, supporting government efforts in addressing challenges to achieve Universal Health Coverage by 2030.

 “Since the Alma Ata Declaration in 1978, several strategies have been adopted to achieve Universal Health Coverage (UHC).
 We support the concept of Networks of Practice (NoP) as an effective approach towards achieving UHC by 2030.
 We recognise, however, that formidable challenges exist in the implementation of the NoP concept including inadequate infrastructure, inadequate supply of commodities, and poor administrative and governance